Accessibility statement

 We’re also making the website text as simple as possible to understand.
 AbilityNet has advice on making your device easier to use if you have a disability.

-We know that some parts of our website are not accessible, for example:
+We know that some parts of our website are not accessible.
+The content listed below is non-accessible for the following reason(s

 • navigating using just a keyboard can be difficult